eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 # Collecting log files and environment data

-If you would like to capture diagnostics from your installation, you can use the `cwctl diagnostics` CLI command to collect all available log files and environment information.
+You can capture diagnostics from your installation by using the `cwctl diagnostics` CLI command to collect all available log files and environment information.
 You can find the `cwctl` CLI in your HOME directory under the `~/.codewind/<version>` path.

 The format of the command is:
 `cwctl diagnostics [command options] [arguments...]`